abman95/shopwareCustomTheme/README.md

 Wait until the container is fully started.

-Now, clone the Git repository into the running container.

-You might need to access the container's shell to run this command, depending on your setup.

-- `git clone https://github.com/abman95/shopwareCustomTheme /var/www/html/custom/plugins`

 #### In Visual Studio Code:

 1. Install the "Docker for Visual Studio Code" extension.